gerlandotermini/rh-trading-bot/README.md

 The overall flow looks like this:
 * Load the configuration and initialize or load a previously saved state
 * Load saved data points or download new ones from Kraken
-* Every 5 minutes (you can customize this in the settings), download the latest price info from Kraken for each coin
+* Every 5 minutes (you can customize this in the settings), download the latest price info for each coin
 * Compute [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp) and [RSI](https://www.investopedia.com/terms/r/rsi.asp), making sure that there haven't been any interruptions in the data sequence
 * If the conditions to buy or sell are met, submit the corresponding order
 * Rinse and repeat

+## Adding your own signals
+The algorithm to determine if it's time to buy or sell an asset is defined in `classes/signals.py`.
+This file is not tracked in the git repository, so you are free to add your own strategies and analysis without the need to share it with the world.
+Of course, if you'd like to contribute to this project, feel free to submit a pull request for `classes/signals-sample.py` and I'll be happy to review it and add new strategies to the official code.

 ## Bot Status
 A summary of each iteration is logged in `status.log`.
 The bot maintains a list of purchased assets (saved as `orders.pickle`) and at each iteration, it determines if the conditions to sell any of them are met.
 It also handles swing and miss orders, by checking if any of the orders placed during the previous iteration are still pending (not filled), and cancels them.
 The typical output should resemble this format: